wiremock/api-template-library/amazonaws.com-ce/index.md

 ---
 slug: "amazonaws-com-ce"
-name: "AWS Cost Explorer Service"
+title: "AWS Cost Explorer Service"
 provider: "amazonaws.com"
 description: "<p>You can use the Cost Explorer API to programmatically query your\
   \ cost and usage data.
 You can query for aggregated data such as total monthly costs\